dfanica/MMM-Dublin-Bus-Real-Scrape/README.md

 |`stop` 		| _REQUIRED_ 	|Stop numbers can be found on the [Dublin Bus Route Planner](https://www.dublinbus.ie/RTPI)																																		|
 |`mode`				| `module`				|The options supported are either `module`, `alert` or `enhanced`.
 This sets how the bus times are to be displayed.
 In `alert` mode all times are displayed using Magic-Mirror's notification system.
 In `module` mode it is displayed on the main screen and in `enhanced` mode you get both the module view and the alert. 	|
 |`interval` 	| `10000` 			|An `int` value to set the API polling interval in seconds																																													|

+## Recognition

+This module was built based on the work of [dr4ke616](https://github.com/dr4ke616/MMM-Dublin-Bus) since the official Dublin Bus API is restrictive in terms of requests.